openwdl/wdl/SPEC.md

 Joins together two or more paths into an absolute path in the host filesystem.

-There are three variants of this function:
+There are three choices of this function:

 1. `File join_paths(File, String)`: Joins together exactly two paths.
 The first path may be either absolute or relative and must specify a directory; the second path is relative to the first path and may specify a file or directory.
 2. `File join_paths(File, Array[String]+)`: Joins together any number of relative paths with a base path.
 The first argument may be either an absolute or a relative path and must specify a directory.
 The paths in the second array argument must all be relative.
 The *last* element may specify a file or directory; all other elements must specify a directory.